scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.2-to-5.3/upgrade-guide-from-5.2-to-5.3-generic.rst

 This guide covers upgrading ScyllaDB on Red Hat Enterprise Linux (RHEL), CentOS, Debian, and Ubuntu.
 See :doc:`OS Support by Platform and Version </getting-started/os-support>` for information about supported versions.

 It also applies when using ScyllaDB official image on EC2, GCP, or Azure.
-The image is based on Ubuntu 22.04.

 Upgrade Procedure
 =================